dosbox-staging/dosbox-staging/src/hardware/reelmagic/docs/driver_api.md

 provided by an INT 2F function AX=9803h call to RMDEV.SYS as documented above.

-Note: The ReelMagic DOSBox code `reelmagic_driver.cpp` emulates this file's functionality.
+Note: The ReelMagic DOSBox code `driver.cpp` emulates this file's functionality.
 Since an actual "FMPDRV.EXE" file must exist somewhere for things to work smoothly, a functional "Z:\FMPDRV.EXE" file is provided when ReelMagic support is enabled.